 equal variance is assumed, each group CI is calculated as with respect to all

-group data, using statpsych::ci.lc.mean.bs()
+group data, using statpsych::ci.lc.mean.bs() and

 statpsych::ci.lc.median.bs()